Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Technical Approach

 \subsection{Background: Diffusion Models}

-A full review of diffusion models is beyond the scope of this work.
-Here, we provide a brief introduction to ground the following developments but refer interested readers to a recent detailed review \cite{DIFFUSIONREVIEWARTICLE}.
+Here, we provide a brief introduction of diffusion models to ground the following developments but refer interested readers to a recent detailed review \cite{DIFFUSIONREVIEWARTICLE}.
 Diffusion models are a class of generative models where sampling is performed by reversing a stochastic diffusion process \cite{ho2020denoising,song2020score}.
-The forward process is fixed, typically Gaussian, and discretized into $T$ timesteps which are defined recursively as
+The forward process is fixed, typically Gaussian, and discretized into $t \in 1,...,T$ timesteps which are defined recursively as

-where $\image_0$ is a sample from the data distribution of interest, $q(\image_0)$, $\mathbf{I}$ is an identity matrix, and $\beta_t$ is dependent on the particular forward process used.
-Repeatedly applying Eq. \ref{eq:forward_noise} adds Gaussian noise with $\image_T$ approximately normally distributed for large values of $T$.
-The reverse process is parameterized by $\theta$ and takes the form of a parameterized Gaussian:
+where $\image_0$ is a sample from the data distribution of interest, $q(\image_0)$, $\mathbf{I}$ is an identity matrix, and the values of $\beta_t$ are dependent on the particular forward process used.
+Repeatedly applying Eq.\ \ref{eq:forward_noise} adds Gaussian noise with $\image_T$ approximately normally distributed for large values of $T$.
+The reverse process is parameterized by $\theta$ and takes the form of a Gaussian:

 where the variance, $\Sigma_\theta(\image_{t-1},t)$, is generally set as constant.
 Here, $\image_{t-1}$ is expressed using $\epsilon_\theta(\image_t,t)$ which is implemented as a neural network:

 where $\alpha_t = 1-\beta_t$, $\Bar{\alpha}_t = \prod_{s=1}^t \alpha_s$, and $\mathbf{z}_t \sim \mathcal{N}(0,I)$.
 The function $\epsilon_\theta(\image_t,t)$ is referred to as the score function and can be interpreted as a noise estimator which can be used to denoise $\image_t$ to produce $\image_{t-1}$.
 Training is performed using denoising score matching \cite{vincent2011connection}: